About the Bicentenary

 This represents 777,000 students in 1,755 schools across the country and employing over 100,000 teachers and staff.

 Nearly 40 per cent of Catholic schools are located outside of metropolitan cities in regional, rural and remote communities.

 The formal celebrations were due to be held from October 2020 to October 2021.
 However, due to pandemic restrictions, the celebrations will now be held during the 2021 school year.

-A National Mass will also be celebrated in every state, territory and diocese on the Feast of Our Lady Help of Christians on 24 May 2021.
+A National Mass is being celebrated in states and dioceses on the Feast of Our Lady Help of Christians on 24 May 2021.

 Additional events and activities will be added to our events calendar throughout the year.

 A national theme, “Faith in the future” has been developed for the 200 years celebrations.
 The theme reflects the core purpose of Catholic education to form students in their faith, and to provide an education that enables our graduates to make a meaningful contribution to the world.
 The theme reflects our commitment to build on the great work of those who have come before us, and to provide a Catholic education for future generations of students in a world that is rapidly changing and poses new challenges for Catholic school communities.
 Yet, we have faith that we can face these challenges and continue to build on, and strengthen our mission of Catholic education.